Which Austin Neighborhood Should You Move To?

 East Sixth Street & Holly

-The East Sixth Street and Holly neighborhoods have traditionally been home to a thriving Black community in Austin.
+The Lowdown: The East Sixth Street and Holly neighborhoods have traditionally been home to a thriving Black community in Austin.
 However, with the onset of gentrification, many of those Black-owned businesses have been driven out due to higher rents and national chains coming in.
 There are still some incredible local places to hit up in the area, though—and its reputation as a mecca for hipsters is somewhat well-deserved, as you’re bound to see at least one manbun per block around these parts.

 West Lake Hills